longcipher/nudeploy/README.md

 ## Troubleshooting

 - First SSH to a host prompts for key: we use `StrictHostKeyChecking=accept-new` which will trust new hosts on first connect.
+- Permission denied writing files: destinations must be writable by the SSH user.
+Pre-create directories/files with proper ownership if needed.
-- Permission denied (sudo): configure passwordless sudo for your deployment user, or run with a TTY if prompts are needed.
+- Permission denied (systemctl): configure passwordless sudo for systemctl for your deployment user, or run with a TTY if prompts are needed.
 - Remote host missing hasher: needs one of `sha256sum`, `shasum`, or `openssl`.
 Install `coreutils` or `perl` packages accordingly.
 - Remote not systemd: this tool targets systemd-based Linux.
 Non-systemd hosts aren’t supported.
 - Unit not restarting: with `restart = true`, restarts occur when files changed; otherwise not.